Victoria’s Secret & Co. (NYSE:VSCO) Releases Q3 2022 Earnings Guidance

 Victoria’s Secret & Co.
-(NYSE:VSCO – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of 0-$0.25 for the period, compared to the consensus earnings per share estimate of $0.79.
+(NYSE:VSCO – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of 0-$0.25 for the period, compared to the consensus estimate of $0.79.
 The company issued revenue guidance of -.

 Wall Street Analyst Weigh In

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Parkside Financial Bank & Trust grew its stake in Victoria’s Secret & Co. by 774.0% during the 1st quarter.
-Parkside Financial Bank & Trust now owns 638 shares of the company’s stock valued at $33,000 after acquiring an additional 565 shares in the last quarter.
-Captrust Financial Advisors lifted its holdings in shares of Victoria’s Secret & Co. by 26.7% during the second quarter.
-Captrust Financial Advisors now owns 1,561 shares of the company’s stock worth $44,000 after buying an additional 329 shares during the last quarter.
-Delphia USA Inc. acquired a new position in shares of Victoria’s Secret & Co. in the first quarter valued at $268,000.
-Canada Pension Plan Investment Board grew its position in Victoria’s Secret & Co. by 140,000.0% in the first quarter.
-Canada Pension Plan Investment Board now owns 5,604 shares of the company’s stock valued at $288,000 after acquiring an additional 5,600 shares during the period.
-Finally, Cambridge Investment Research Advisors Inc. grew its position in Victoria’s Secret & Co. by 24.5% in the first quarter.
+A number of hedge funds have recently made changes to their positions in VSCO.
+JPMorgan Chase & Co. raised its holdings in shares of Victoria’s Secret & Co. by 6.5% during the first quarter.
+JPMorgan Chase & Co. now owns 280,547 shares of the company’s stock valued at $14,407,000 after buying an additional 17,208 shares during the last quarter.
+Bank of New York Mellon Corp increased its stake in shares of Victoria’s Secret & Co. by 1.1% during the first quarter.
+Bank of New York Mellon Corp now owns 650,103 shares of the company’s stock valued at $33,389,000 after acquiring an additional 7,239 shares during the period.
+American Century Companies Inc. acquired a new position in shares of Victoria’s Secret & Co. during the first quarter valued at approximately $965,000.
+Cambridge Investment Research Advisors Inc. increased its stake in shares of Victoria’s Secret & Co. by 24.5% during the first quarter.
 Cambridge Investment Research Advisors Inc. now owns 6,629 shares of the company’s stock valued at $340,000 after acquiring an additional 1,303 shares during the period.
-Institutional investors and hedge funds own 96.39% of the company’s stock.
+Finally, Citigroup Inc. increased its stake in shares of Victoria’s Secret & Co. by 94.6% during the first quarter.
+Citigroup Inc. now owns 23,498 shares of the company’s stock valued at $1,207,000 after acquiring an additional 11,421 shares during the period.
+Institutional investors own 96.39% of the company’s stock.

 About Victoria’s Secret & Co.